IlpoTerva/Nim-game-Q-learning/README.md

 Q-learning is a reinforcement learning algorithm, where the agent assigns a value for each action it might take.

 In this project I implemented Q-learning algorithm for this Nim game.

+In the file nim.py is the game itself and the q-learning algorithm to teach the game to AI bot.

+play.py is file which is used to play the game.
+As of now the game is played in command line.